devlifeX/backup/README.md

 # MySQL Automatic Backup
 This [Docker](https://hub.docker.com/r/devlifex/mysql-auto-backup/)
-image helps you start your own MySQL Automatic Backup server, with Telegram Notification
+image helps you start your own MySQL Automatic Backup server, And Provide Report Over Telegram

+# How it work?
+Run this docker image and at every time you set in `docker-compose.yml` The application connect to other server and got the database backup, download the file and keep it untile they got old, after doing the job it will send Report message over Telegram so you can find the proccess was success or failuer, Of course on failure the human readable error provide.

 # Prerequsites